 Brussel Sprouts Slaw is a super simple salad that even those who aren’t crazy about Brussel Sprouts like!
-An easy coleslaw recipe!
+It’s an easy coleslaw recipe.

 Green means go.
-So don’t hesitate to push your cart toward the green food – kale, Romaine and leafy green lettuce, broccoli, Brussels sprouts, spinach or cabbage.
+So don’t hesitate to push your cart toward the green food – kale, leafy green lettuce, broccoli, Brussels sprouts, spinach, or cabbage.

 Your mom telling you to eat your vegetables.
 Take heed.
 In a study published in Circulation, just one vegetable serving per day reduced heart disease by 11 percent.